 - A timer

 It’s important to note – this type of cleaner should be used for hard stones like diamonds with genuine gold or platinum.
 Stones should be on prongs.
 Tiny stones like pave or very delicate jewelry should not be cleaned in this type of cleaner.
 The ultrasonic vibration may loosen the stones from the setting.
+Also, stones other than diamonds should be checked to see if they can be cleaned in an ultrasonic machine.

 My Recommended Ultrasonic Cleaner for less than $50